-PEI Suicide Prevention - Respite activities were added in FY 15/16.
+PEI Suicide Prevention - Respite activities were added in FY 2015-16.
 The goal of the respite programs is to provide a safe environment for participants to increase their knowledge of available supports and how to access them, improve well-being, reduce stress, increase connectedness, reduce feelings of isolation and decrease risk of harm.

-There were a total of 4,569 individuals served in PEI Suicide Prevention Respite activities in FY 20/21.
-This is an increase of 2,598 individuals served.
+There was a total of 2,155 individuals served in PEI Suicide Prevention Respite activities in FY 21.
 Respite activities demographics also vary greatly, as some activities serve specific groups.
 Example, Caregiver Crisis Respite serves caregivers, while the Sacramento LGBT Community Center's Lambda Lounge serves adults in the LBGTQ community.
 Because of the uniqueness of these activities, comparisons cannot be made in relation to the overall MHP.